• Skip to main content

 • Add lime juice to the avocado right after chopping it to keep the avocado from browning.

-• If you like your guacamole spicy, you can add any amount of hot sauce, minced jalapeno pepper, or crushed red pepper.
+• If you like your guacamole spicy, you can add any amount of minced jalapeno pepper, hot sauce, or crushed red pepper flakes.

 • Guacamole can be made ahead anytime the day you plan to serve it.
-Press a piece of plastic wrap directly onto the surface of the guacamole so it isn't exposed to the air.
-Wrap the bowl tightly and store in the fridge for up to 8 hours.
+Squeeze a little lime juice over the top.
+Then, press a piece of plastic wrap directly onto the surface of the guacamole so it isn't exposed to the air.
+Wrap the bowl tightly and store in the fridge for up to 6 hours.
+Stir before serving.

 Reader Interactions